BabylonJS-CharacterController

 );

-The above will load sound from file “footstep_carpet_000.ogg” and when loaded will set the Avatar step sound to that.
+The above will load sound from file “footstep_carpet_000.ogg” and when loaded will set the Character step sound to that.

-This sound will be played for all actions except idle.
+This sound will be played for all actions except idle, fall, and slideBack.

 The sound will be played twice per cycle of the animation.